klimesm/GIS_E6010_Project_Course_2025/README.md

 **Model Overview**

 The ditch detection model is based on U-Net, inspired by the pipeline from Lidberg et al. (2023).
 The model is based on a CNN architecture, specifically designed for semantic segmentation.
 The model uses a U-Net architecture with an EfficientNet-B4 encoder.
-This encoder extracts multi-scale features and captures spatial contexts from the input features:
+This encoder extracts multi-scale features and captures spatial contexts from the two input features derived from DEM:

 1. High-Pass Median Filter (HPMF)
 2. Impoundment Size Index (ISI)